Archive

 • Blocking another attack while in block stun reaction no longer zeroes out X velocity.

-• Characters can no longer block or dodge until frame 5 after landing during an air attack.
+• Characters can no longer block or dodge for 5 frames after landing during an air attack.

 • Characters can not perform supers until frame 12 after landing during an air attack.